TACDMPC/TACDMPC/README.md

 # TACDMPC

 **Transformer Actor–Critic with a differentiable MPC step.**

-TACDMPC implements an Actor–Critic architecture where the policy operates in order to optimize the OCP weights and delegates the first control action to a differentiable Model Predictive Controller.
-Unlike the original paper that employs an MLP critic, here the critic is a small Transformer that processes a short history of states and actions.
+TACDMPC implements an Actor–Critic architecture where the policy learns the MPC cost weights online and delegates the first control action to a differentiable Model Predictive Controller.
+The critic is a lightweight Transformer built with the Hugging Face `transformers` library.

 ## Overview

-1. **Actor** – operates on matrix weight of the DMPC in order to optimize them
+1. **Actor** – learns the MPC cost matrices $Q$ and $R$ (also time varying) and updates them via backpropagation through the solver.
-2. **Critic** – Transformer encoder estimating the Q-value from past state/action pairs.
+2. **Critic** – Transformer encoder estimating the state–action value from past and predicted trajectories.

 ## Installation